garrandall/popular-music-data/tracks/without-you-motley-crue.md

 Without you, I'd be lost
 I'd slip down from the top
 I'd slide down so low
-Girl you'd never, never know...
+Girl you'd never, never know

 Without you, without you
 A sailor lost at sea